Kawaxte/TwentyTenLauncher/README.md

 3. Describe the issue or suggestion in the provided form, making sure to be clear and concise.
 4. Include any relevant details, like error messages or steps to reproduce the issue.
 5. Click on the ``Submit new issue`` button to open the issue.
+6. Wait for the issue to be reviewed and resolved.

 <h3 align="center">Submitting Pull Requests</h3>